ysun98/Contributions/CONTRIBUTING.md

 6. Click `Add webhook`.

-Subsequent pushes to the default (usually `master`) branch of your repository will now trigger builds (only if the package version has been bumped), and the build reports will be posted to the issue you created in this repository.
-Note that pushes to non-default branches are ignored.
+Subsequent pushes to the default `master` branch of your repository will now trigger builds (only if the package version has been bumped), and the build reports will be posted to the issue you created in this repository.
+Note that pushes to branches that are not `master`, or non-default branches, are ignored.

 ## Submitting Related Packages